Freddie Freeman Player Props: Dodgers vs. Diamondbacks

 - The Diamondbacks had the 23rd-ranked team ERA across all league pitching staffs (4.26).

-- Gallen will start for the Diamondbacks, his first of the season.
+- Kelly will make his first start of the season for the Diamondbacks.

-- The 27-year-old righty started and threw five innings when he last appeared Tuesday, Oct.
-4 against the Milwaukee Brewers.
+- In his last appearance on Wednesday, Oct.
+5, the 34-year-old right-hander, started and went six innings against the Milwaukee Brewers.

 © 2023 Data Skrive.
 All rights reserved.